shuban-789/ImaginaryCTF-2022-writeups/imaginary-ctf-2022/misc/system-hardening7.md

 ANSWER: /lib/x86_64-linux-gnu/security/pam_deny.so

 ```
-If you've ever participated in any Red team VS Blue team, you'll know attackers love messing up authentication.
-One of the tricks they can do is replace the contents of the module pam_permit and pam_deny.
-In a pam stack, pam_permit says "yes" to everything.
-It pretty much always succeeds. pam_deny says "no to everything" and it always returns failure.
+If you've ever participated in a Red team VS Blue team (RvB), you'll know attackers love messing up authentication.
+One trick attackers commonly use is to replace the contents of the module pam_permit and pam_deny.
+In a pam stack, the pam_permit module does as its name suggests and says "yes" to everything.
+It always grants access while pam_deny always denies access.
 However, if you replace the contents of the module, everything will succeed meaning you can authenticate by putting in any password.
 We can check if this is happening by looking at the hashes of the file.
 ![shasumsussy](https://cdn.discordapp.com/attachments/998111098559549540/998706818266169444/unknown.png)

 The hashes are the same! pam_deny.so has been replaced with the contents of pam_permit.so.